Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences¶

 Steering Results¶

-Semantic similarity between steered text and the finetuning dataset is significantly higher than: - Similarity between unsteered text and the finetuning dataset - Similarity between steered text and a general chat dataset
+The semantic similarity between steered text and the finetuning dataset is significantly higher than: - Similarity between unsteered text and the finetuning dataset. - Similarity between steered text and generic chat datasets.

 Ablation Study: Mitigating Bias via Data Mixing¶